THE CONCLUDING CHAPTER OF CRAWFORD

 "A joint biography of Bette Davis and Joan Crawford which follows their deadly rivalry throughout their careers.
 They only worked together once, in the film "Whatever Happened to Baby Jane" but their real life dislike of one another transcended even the antagonism depicted in the film."

 This book offers decent insight into the timeline of the careers of Joan and Bette Davis.
-However, it is littered with baseless, unsourced rumors, false second-hand information and the author's narrative - which is to amplify Joan and Bette Davis' alleged "feud" to more than it was in reality.
-This book is better viewed merely as entertainment than biographical due to the many exhibitions of erroneous rumors provided therein.
+However, it is littered with baseless, unsourced rumors, false second-hand information and the author's narrative, which is to amplify Joan and Bette Davis' alleged "feud" to more than it was in reality.
+This book is better viewed as entertainment than biographical due to the many exhibitions of erroneous rumors provided therein.
 The rear of the book does offer citations for sources, however, the most outlandish claims found within the book conveniently does not offer any source citations by Considine.

 "Crawford's Men" by Jane Ellen Wayne, 1988 (Published by Prentice Hall Press) (237 pages)